Creating a MemTest86 bootable USB Flash drive in Linux/Mac

 - Unzip the file.
 Inside the Zip there is a "disk image" file.
 For the free edition of MemTest86, this file is called, memtest86-usb.img

-- Determine which device the USB drive is assigned as by opening the Terminal and typing the following command.
-Don't get this wrong as you don't want to overwrite the wrong drive.
+Determine which device the USB drive is assigned as by opening the Terminal and typing the following command.
+Double-check to make sure you have the correct drive.

 <input_file> is the file path for the input image file.
 (E.g: ~/Downloads/memtest86-usb.img)

-3rd warning!
-Make sure that the device used in the dd command above is correct.
-The consequence of picking the wrong drive are potentially disastrous.
-Total and compete data loss from your hard drive, if you overwrite the wrong drive.
+**FINAL WARNING** Make sure that the device used in the dd command above is correct.
+The consequence of picking the wrong drive are potentially disastrous, such as total and complete data loss from your hard drive.

-- When finished, Reboot your On a Mac, you need to hold down the ALT / Option key on the Mac keyboard while powering on the machine to boot from USB.
+When booting, you need to hold down the ALT / Option key on the Mac keyboard while powering on the machine to boot from USB.

 On newer Macs from 2019(*) with the Apple T2 Security Chip, you may need to change the SecureBoot settings for MemTest86 to boot.
 Please see the following page for instructions: https://support.apple.com/en-us/HT208330